-1.2 Our responsibilities
+1.1 Our responsibilities

-Marston Montgomery Primary School fully recognises its responsibilities for Child Protection and Safeguarding, this Policy sets out how the School will deliver these responsibilities.
+Marston Montgomery Primary School fully recognises its responsibilities for Child Protection and Safeguarding, this Policy sets out how the School/college will deliver these responsibilities.
 This is an overarching policy.

 Child as written in this policy is a child until 18.

-Child as written in this policy is of statutory school age.
-We are a provider of EYFS education (please refer to Appendix B), services by reason of mental or other disability, age, or illness, who is unable to take care of him/herself, or unable to protect him/herself from significant harm or exploitation.
+A vulnerable adult as written into this policy (only when relevant / have pupils in this category) is so defined as still in the setting and who is or may be in need of community care services by reason of mental or other disability, age, or illness, who is unable to take care of him/herself, or unable to protect him/herself from significant harm or exploitation.